culibinx/ChatMap-iOS/README.md

 **ChatMap** is a simple application for creating temporary markers on a map.
 On each marker you can open a chat and exchange messages or pictures.

+The application has been tested on 9.3 iOS SDK.

 ### Installation

 1. For installation [add Firebase to your app](https://firebase.google.com/docs/ios/setup).